Avispa Fukuoka: 2010 (J2)

 Yoshiyuki Shinoda bolstered his squad for the 2010 season by adding more players from local University teams, and picked up midfielders Kosuke Nakamachi and Genki Nagasato who had previously played together at Shonan Bellmare.

 The season started slowly with the team picking up only 1 point out of a possible 15 in March, but then saw a dramatic improvement in performance as they went on to win 17 of the next 25 games including a come from behind victory against promotion rivals JEF United.
 As JEF United went on to drop more points Avispa secured promotion back to J1 with 2 games of the season left to play.

 Popular striker Tetsuya Okubo was released at the end of the season, along with 4 other players as the squad was prepared for J1.

 2011 (J1)

-The promotion to J1 saw some significant changes to the squad as Takuya Matsuura was brought in to replace Genki Nagasato who departed to Ventforet Kofu under a cloud, Shogo Kobara, Kim Min-je and Takumi Wada coming in to bolster defence, while Sho Naruoka and Kentaro Shigematsu arrived to try to score the goals to keep the club in the division.

-Tipped by all pundits on the J-League After Game Show to finish the season in 18th position, the players struggled to gel and went for the first 13 games of the season without earning a point.

-Despite improving slightly towards the mid-season break manager Shinoda left the club to be replaced by head coach Tetsuya Asano.

-While results continued to improve, culminating in a 6–0 away win to Montedio Yamagata, the club could not pull themselves out of the relegation zone and finished the season in 17th position to be relegated to J2.

-At the end of the season the manager was changed again with Koji Maeda being brought in to replace the departing Asano.
+Avispa Fukuoka returned to the J1 League in 2011 after earning promotion from J2 the previous season.
+They struggled throughout the campaign and were relegated after finishing 17th in the table.

+Despite occasional strong performances — including a 5–0 away victory over Montedio Yamagata in November — Avispa were unable to avoid the drop.